ariadne-cps/website/content/tutorial.md

 The content of the `main` function of the executable revolves around the collection of four items:

-  1. The system to analyze;
+  1. The system to analyse;
   2. The initial set to use;
   3. The verbosity for runtime info;
   4. The flag for plotting graphical results.